gauravgupta-ctrl/fc-putaway-preprocessing/docs/DEPLOYMENT_AND_ACCESS.md

-# Deployment and User Access Guide
+chec# Deployment and User Access Guide

 This guide explains how to deploy your application and how your warehouse staff will access it.